Rawangamall/Order-Dispatching/README.md

    - Cancel Assigned Order: Request the system to reassign an order to another available driver.
    - Deliver: Indicate successful delivery of an order.
    - Cancel: Cancel an order that has been picked up.
-   -

 5. **Notifaction System:** Its real time notifaction for both:
-       1- In dashboard for any logged in user when new order recieved 2-In website for specific driver when there's new assigned order
+   - In dashboard for any logged in user when new order recieved -In website for specific driver when there's new assigned order

 6. **Full CRUD Operations:**
     -Roles